 Sandblasted glass is also called sandblasting glass, it is using a strong wind jet to blow sand or other metal materials on the surface of the glass to form certain patterns, which can have an obscure glass effect.
-Sandblasted glass is widely used as partition glass wall, windows, shower rooms to achieve privacy functions.
+Sandblasted glass is widely used as partition glass walls, windows, shower rooms to achieve privacy functions.

-Before the production of sandblasted glass, we can adhere to some stripe on the glass to form different shapes, patterns of the sandblasting glass.
+Before the production of sandblasted glass, we can adhere to some stripes on the glass to form different shapes, patterns of the sandblasting glass.
 Later transfer the glass to the sandblasting machine to form different sandblasted glass designs!
 Here are pictures for reference:

 Acid etched glass

-Acid etched glass is the other type of frosted glass, it is produced by using chemical material such as Hydrofluoric acid to make the glass surface rough and form an obscure effect.
+Acid-etched glass is the other type of frosted glass, it is produced by using chemical material such as Hydrofluoric acid to make the glass surface rough and form an obscure effect.
 Mostly acid etched glass is used in glass offices, glass partition walls, shower room glass, etc where privacy is required.

 1, compared to sandblasted glass, acid etched glass has a smoother surface which can provide soft-touch feelings and no fingerprint.

-2, Multiple patterns available for decorations.
+2, Multiple patterns are available for decorations.

 3, easy to clean.